 LegalVision’s experienced immigration lawyers can assist with a broad range of immigration matters including visa applications, waivers and planning immigration pathways.
-Whether you are looking to come to Australia on a work visa, a business visa or a skilled permanent migration program, it is important to obtain advice from a migration agent or immigration lawyer to ensure you have the best chance of success.
+Whether you are looking to come to Australia on an employer sponsored work visa, a business visa or through the skilled permanent migration program, it is important to obtain advice from a migration agent or immigration lawyer to ensure you have the best chance of success.

 Our immigration team can assist with: